cnag-aat/CLAWS/README.md

 Wildcards:
   --ont-list ONT_wildcards
                         List with basename of the ONT fastqs that will be used.
+Default None --hifi-list hifi_wildcards
+                        List with basename of the ONT fastqs that will be used.
 Default None --illumina-list illumina_wildcards
                         List with basename of the illumina fastqs.
 Default None --r10X-list r10X_wildcards